Explicit convergence bounds for Metropolis Markov chains: isoperimetry, spectral gaps and profiles: Spectral gap of RWM in high dimensions

 In Sections~\ref{sec:Spectral-gap-of-RWM}--\ref{sec:Convergence-and-mixing}, we denote by $P$ the RWM kernel defined by (\ref{eq:metropolis-kernel}) with $Q$ the Gaussian proposal kernel defined for a fixed but arbitrary $\sigma>0$ by

+In Appendix~\ref{sec:Different-proposal-distributions} we discuss how our analysis can be generalized to other proposal kernels with independent noise increments for each of the $d$ components.
 Since $Q$ is reversible w.r.t. the Lebesgue measure on $\mathbb{R}^{d}$, we have $\varpi=\pi\propto\exp\left(-U\right)$, following Assumption~\ref{assu:pi-density-lebesgue}.
 It is standard to deduce by \citet[Lemma~3.1]{baxendale2005renewal} that $P$ is a positive Markov kernel for this particular $Q$.
 We note the following useful expression

 and we also denote $\alpha_{0}=\inf_{x\in\mathsf{E}}\alpha\left(x\right)$.

 For the purposes of obtaining explicit bounds and matching negative results with dimension, we impose the following further assumption about $\pi$, noting that Assumption~\ref{assu:pi-density-lebesgue} is already in force.
 As will be discussed in Section~\ref{subsec:Discussion-of-the-assumptions}, both $m$-strong convexity and $L$-smoothness can be weakened to obtain explicit bounds on the spectral gap. \begin{assumption} For some $0<m\leqslant L$, $U$ is $m$-strongly convex and $L$-smooth: